 With our present trains, no matter what how much we strengthen our tracks and automate our signalling, the maximum speed they will ever do is 160 kph.
 Any train running above 200 kph is classified as a High Speed Train (Bullet Train) and requires special tracks, trains and signaling systems to run.
 Take a look at this chart.

 A little side note: Trains running at 160 kph+ cannot have open doors and windows (Physics), so anyone hoping for our “normal” trains to run at top speeds exceeding 130+ kph (30 kph buffer for safety reasons) can throw those to the wind blowing through those little cubbyhole windows.
-Only fully AC trains with automatic doors will ever do 160-180 kph speeds.
+Only fully AC trains with automatic doors can ever do speeds above 130 kph.

 Here is the Bhopal Shatabdi blasting past at a solid 150 kph (check the comments :))

-In this scenario, even if we “strengthen” our tracks to support 180 or by some magic even 200 kph everywhere, it will not do much good because trains will still be stuck behind one another just like they are now.
+Even if we “strengthen” our tracks to support 200 kph everywhere, it will not do much good because trains will still be stuck behind one another just like they are now.

 How Will We Improve our Existing Network Then?